Beyond Bali (2026): The Ultimate Guide to Sumatra, Java, Sulawesi & Papua

 ✈️ Getting There: Fly to Jakarta (CGK), Yogyakarta (YIA), or Surabaya (SUB).

-🏨 Where to Stay: Boutique hotels in Yogyakarta; Hostels near Bromo.
+🏨 Where to Stay: Boutique heritage hotels in Yogyakarta; Basic hostels near Bromo.

-🍽️ Must Eat: Gudeg (Sweet Jackfruit Stew), Bakso (Meatball Soup).
+🍽️ Must Eat: Gudeg (Sweet Jackfruit Stew in Jogja), Bakso (Meatball Soup from street carts).

 3. Sulawesi: The Orchid Island